adampaquette/Typely/README.md

 # Supported frameworks

 - .NET 5.0 or greater are first class citizens frameworks
-- Backward compatible .NET Standard 2.0
+- Backward compatible with .NET Standard 2.0

 Because I wanted the code base to be as simple as possible and extensible, I needed the value objects to be created generically for exemple in the converters.
 As the feature for static method inside interfaces came with C# 8.0, it could not be part of .NET Standard 2.0.
 The trade off here is that projects targeting .NET 5.0 or greater will be first class citizens and projects using .NET Standard 2.0 will benefits from all the same features but using reflexion where generic static method could not be used.